yanzhen4/yanzhen4.github.io/_pages/about.md

 ---

 I am an undergraduate student at UIUC majoring in Computer Science.

 I have been a member of the Data Mining Group (DMG) since Spring 2023, where I am fortunate to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/) and mentored by [Yu Zhang](https://yuzhimanhua.github.io/).

-In summer 2024, I was researching with Prof. Dan Roth's [Cognitive Computation Group](https://cogcomp.seas.upenn.edu/) in UPenn.
+In 2024, I had a wonderful summer in UPenn, where I was researching with [Prof. Dan Roth] (https://www.seas.upenn.edu/~danroth/).

+Starting in Fall 2024, I will also start working with [Prof. Jiaxuan You] (https://cs.stanford.edu/people/jiaxuan/).

-My current research interests are Data Mining and Natural Language Processing, specifically text mining.
+My current research interests are Data Mining and Natural Language Processing.

 What's new
 ======